bagisto/bagisto-docs/create_package.md

 Once again, we need to run ‘npm run watch’ to compile assets.

 After doing this we need to add an event listener so that admin layouts include our CSS.
-For this we need to add an Event Listener in service provider & Inside views create a folder called layouts & inside it create a file called ‘style.blade.php’ & mention compiled CSS path inside this file.
+For this we need to add an Event Listener in service provider & Inside views create a folder called **layouts** & inside it create a file called **_style.blade.php_** & mention compiled CSS path inside this file.

 ```html
 <link